fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

 ## 🔚 Closing Remarks

 Congratulations on completing this lengthy guide.
 Now you should be familiar with how features are shipped in the SUGAMING project.
-If you have questions or need help, reach out to anyone in the team.
+If you have questions or need help, reach out to anyone on the team.

+Thank you so much for contributing!
 Happy coding! ❤️